laccore/ImageProcessing/doc/geotek/manual.markdown

 For example, trimming 0.25 inches with a DPI of 508 would result in the leftmost 127 pixels (0.25 inch \* 508 pixels/inch)
 being removed from output images.

-If you don't want to trim anything, set this value to zero.
+If you don't want to trim anything, set this value to zero or leave it blank.

-**Scale ICD-ready Image by \_\_ \%**
+**Resize ICD-ready Image by \_\_ \%**
-The percentage by which the output ICD image should be downscaled, e.g. with a value of 30%, a 1000 x 240 image would be downscaled to 300 x 72.
+The percentage by which the output ICD image should be downscaled, relative to the original image size.
+For example, with a value of 30%, a 1000 x 240 image would be downscaled to 300 x 72.

 **Ruler**
 A list of the ruler images in the "rulers" directory.
 The selected ruler image will be added to the bottom of the core image.